Illustration showing a skinny guy bulking up and gaining muscle.

 Building Muscle in a Surplus (Bulking)

 Most bodybuilders, powerlifters, and athletes go through periods of intentionally gaining weight.
-Bodybuilders call it their “offseason,” powerlifters call it a “massing phase,” and almost everyone else calls it “bulking.”
+Bodybuilders call it their “off-season,” powerlifters call it a “massing phase,” and casual lifters call it “bulking season.”

 Bulking brings several physiological advantages: